kasper/phoenix/API.md

 - `on(String event, Function callback)` constructs a managed handler for an event and returns the identifier for the handler, for arguments see `new Event(...)`
 - `off(int identifier)` disables the managed handler for an event with the given identifier
 - `name` read-only property for the event name
-- `new Event(String event, Function callback)` constructs and binds an event to a callback function and returns the handler (`undefined` if not supported), you must keep a reference to the handler in order for your callback to get called, you can have multiple handlers for a single event, the callback function receives its handler as the last argument, for any additional arguments see [events](#2-events)
+- `new Event(String event, Function callback)` constructs and binds an event to a callback function and returns the handler, you must keep a reference to the handler in order for your callback to get called, you can have multiple handlers for a single event, the callback function receives its handler as the last argument, for any additional arguments see [events](#2-events)
 - `disable()` disables the event handler

 ## 14. Timer